karysfontana/assignment7/README.md

 As such, we left the KDTree implementation in, but chose to not use our KD raytracer renderer for our submission images so we could turn in on time.

+**SIDE NOTE**
+We accidentally put the shadows on our to-do list because we thought they were for this assignment.
+We commented out the implementation.
+But, if it's possible we would appreciate some feedback on it.
 **Citations**
 White.ppm - I opened MSPaint and just downloaded the png then converted to ppm.
 Checkerboard.ppm - I took it from the example LightsAndTextures from class.